HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 It is necessary to have a daemon that requests mining information to both networks and build a valid Bitcoin mining job that clients can work on.
 This daemon can be used by solo-miners or mining pool operators.
-Unfortunately it cannot be used by pool miners.
+Unfortunately it cannot be used by mining pool members.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation